-Units are equipped with a communicating enabled Sure-Light [®] two-stage, variable speed integrated control.
-This control is used with a communicating thermostat as part of a communicating comfort system.
+Units are equipped with the communicating enabled Sure-Light[®] two-stage, variable speed integrated control.
+This control is used with any communicating enabled thermostat as part of a communicating comfort system.
 The control can also operate with a non-communicating conventional single or two-stage thermostat.
-The system consists of a ignition / blower control (Figure 4 and Figure 5) with control pin designations in Table 1, Table 2 and Table 3 and ignitor Figure 13.
+The system consists of a ignition / blower control (FIGURE 4) with control pin designations in TABLE 1, TABLE 2, TABLE 3 and ignitor (FIGURE 13).

 The control and ignitor work in combination to ensure furnace ignition and ignitor durability.
 The control provides gas ignition, safety checks and indoor blower control with two-stage gas heating.

 The furnace combustion air inducer, gas valve and indoor blower are controlled in response to various system inputs such as thermostat signal, pressure and limit switch signal and flame signal.
 The control features a seven-segment LED display, indicating furnace status (including indoor blower) and error codes.
 The LED flashes in single digits.
-For example using Table 5 under LIMIT CODE, an "E" followed by "2" followed by "5" followed by "0", the limit switch circuit is open.
+For example using table 5 under LIMIT CODE, an "E" followed by "2" followed by "5" followed by "0", the limit switch circuit is open.
 The control also has two unpowered (dry) 1/4" contacts for a humidifier and a 120 volt accessory terminal.
 Both rated at (1) one amp each.